 2. Capturing: Waiting for your dog to offer a behavior naturally, then clicking and treating it.
 This is perfect for behaviors that are hard to lure, like a head tilt, a stretch (which you can name "bow"), or settling on a mat.

 3. Shaping: Clicking and rewarding small, successive approximations toward a final, complex behavior.
-This method builds incredible confidence and problem-solving skills and is used for teaching tricks like ringing a bell or putting toys away.
+This method builds incredible confidence and problem-solving skills.
+It is frequently used for teaching complex tricks, such as how to teach your dog to speak.

 Start with foundational behaviors to build a strong training relationship.
 Here are quick plans for five essential first cues.